How Can Your Compliance Cost be Reduced?

 Writing procedures is an exercise in controlling compliance costs.
 You’re trying to comply with customer expectations, management objectives, government regulations, and/or industry standards, making compliance expensive.
 Regardless of the reason for compliance, wouldn’t you want to write as few procedures as possible if you could still conform to the compliance mandate and keep your compliance costs to a minimum?
+How can cost of compliance be reduced?

 How to Keep Compliance Costs in Control